suzaku-io/diode/doc/usage/ApplicationModel.md

 assert(reader.value eq reader.value)
 ```

+Containers must support `map`, `flatMap` and (reference) equality check for the content to be compatible with Diode.
+In practice these readers require a _Monad_
-These readers require a _functor_ type class to be implicitly available for the container type.
-Diode provides functors for `Option` and `Pot`, but if you need
+type class to be implicitly available for the container type.
+Diode provides monads for `Option` and `Pot`.
+If you use some other containers, you must provide
-to use some other container, you must provide the functor yourself.
-The type class interface is defined in `diode.Functor`.
+the monad yourself.
+The type class interface is defined in `diode.Monad` and the implementation consists of just `map`, `flatMap` and `isEqual` methods.

+Note that the above is only necessary if you want to maintain efficient reference equality checking.
+If your code doesn't need this, it's better to just use
+the naive approach with a plain `zoom` call.

 ### Complex Access Patterns